 Some FAQs for a genealogical research business might be:

-Remember to update your FAQs when you get new or surprising questions from customers.
+Remember to update your FAQs when you get new or unique questions from customers.

 If you have a website, customers can learn about your services whenever they want and, thanks to smartphones, wherever they are.
-Many services exist that make getting a website a quick and relatively painless process.
+Many services exist that make creating and launching a website a quick and relatively painless process.

 As a genealogist, you're running a knowledge-based business.
 You may want to put your website on a platform that's optimized for creating content.
 WordPress, an open-source blogging platform, is the most popular of these.
 WordPress.com offers low-cost web hosting and creation tools to get you started.